arinmis/wordle/README.md

 # wordle
-Returns a word with requested amount of word size
+Django REST API that responds request amount of words with the requested amount.

 ## How to use API
 ```